nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

   - macos
 ---

-I store my backups on LUKS-encrypted ext4 drives, even on macOS.
-This article documents the minimal, VM-based workflow I use to access them without relying on proprietary filesystems.
+I store my backups on LUKS-encrypted `ext4` drives, even on macOS.
+This is the `QEMU`-based workflow I use to access them from macOS.

 <!--more-->

 ## Overview

-I want to securely back up my data long term.
+I have some data that I want to securely back up, and I want to that data to be accessible in the future.
+Who doesn't?
+If you don't, lucky you!
+If you do, keep reading.

-While my daily driver is a MacBook Air, I format my external drives with LUKS on top of ext4.
-I avoid Apple's [APFS](https://en.wikipedia.org/wiki/Apple_File_System) and other proprietary schemes for long term storage to avoid getting locked in.
-What happens if my MacBook dies and I want a Linux machine next?
-Unfortunately ext4 and LUKS are not supported natively by macOS.
+My daily driver is a MacBook Air.
+Still, I format my external drives as `ext4` and encrypt them with `LUKS` (instead of Apple's [APFS](https://en.wikipedia.org/wiki/Apple_File_System) and other proprietary schemes) to avoid getting too locked in.
+(What happens if my MacBook dies and I want a Linux machine next?
+What if Tim Apple gets bored of thinking rocks and starts selling fruit instead?)

-The aim here is to be minimal, stateless, minimal trust surface, reproducible; which in turns makes it ergonomic and reliable.
-I want as few dependencies as possible that can break — this so that I can always access my backups.
-I like to understand everything that's happening and keep full control.
-You get first-class LUKS and ext4 tooling from a stock distribution like Ubuntu, while still running everything locally on the same machine.
+Unfortunately `ext4` and `LUKS` are not supported natively by macOS so accessing the data from a Mac requires extra tooling.
+I've aimed for a lightweight and minimal, mostly stateless solution; this in turns should make it reliable and future proof (I'll report back in ten years from now).
+I want as few dependencies as possible that can break (this so that I can always access my backups), and whenever possible I like to understand everything that's happening and keep full control.

-I achieve this by running a small Linux VM locally on my MacBook and access it over SSH.
-The VM is set up using QEMU, which is the only external dep.
-The VM is configured using cloud-init, which lets me define the user and SSH access at boot time without ever logging into the VM console.
-QEMU is setup to use HVF to hardware-facilitation of the CPU.
-SSH is used to run the LUKS related commands to mount the disk and also used by rsync to transfer files.
+I achieve this by running a small Linux VM locally on my MacBook and access it over SSH; SSH is both used to run the `LUKS` related commands to mount the disk and to transfer files (via `rsync`).
+This gives first-class `LUKS` and `ext4` tooling from Linux, while still running everything locally on the same machine!
+No need for NAS rabbit holes.
+Only virtualization rabbit holes.

-I'll first give a brief overview of how I mount, decrypt and access the `LUKS`-encrypted partitions from `macOS`.
-Then, I'll show the actual commands I use.
+The [next section](#architecture) gives an overview of architecture, and the [section after that](#playbook) is the playbook I actually use when accessing my backup data from a Mac.
+In the [final section](#wrapping-up) we'll wrap up by looking at some issues with the playbook and possible improvements.
+Let's go!

 ## Architecture

-This works by spinning up a virtual machine (VM) running an official Canonical minimal Ubuntu image.
-The VM is created using `QEMU`, the lightweight CLI tool that also powers Docker Desktop and Podman Desktop on macOS.
-The external drive (with backups) is passed raw to the VM and QEMU supports Apple's Hypervisor Framework for so-called "hardware-facilitated" CPU emulation; both these features make the performance more than acceptable.
+The solution works by spinning up a virtual machine (VM) running an official Canonical minimal Ubuntu image.
+The VM is created using [`QEMU`](https://www.qemu.org/), the lightweight CLI tool that also powers Docker Desktop and Podman Desktop on macOS.
+The external drive (with backups) is passed raw to the VM and `QEMU` supports Apple's Hypervisor Framework for hardware acceleration (i.e. to avoid software CPU emulation); both these features make the performance inside the VM more than acceptable.

 The Ubuntu system is set up using `cloud-init`, which is a collection of tools and interfaces more often used by cloud services like AWS to set up new machines and instances automatically, which makes this setup — and in particular the SSH config — automated and reproducible.
-SSH is core to this solution, as it's used for both accessing the Ubuntu system (to eg decrypt the LUKS partition) and then transfer the files (from the external drive to macOS and vice-versa).
+SSH is used for both accessing the Ubuntu system (to eg decrypt the `LUKS` partition) and then also to transfer the files (from the external drive to macOS and vice-versa).

 ![image](./images/overview.png)

-So to recap, the external drive is connected to the MacBook but ignored by macOS; instead it is passed through to an Ubuntu VM created with QEMU.
-The Ubuntu system is configured with `cloud-init` to allow SSH access from the macOS host, which allows interactive access with the disk for mounting and transfering files.
-The only non-native tool necessary is QEMU.
-Note that macOS never mounts or interprets the encrypted filesystem; all LUKS and ext4 handling happens inside the VM.
+To recap, the external drive is connected to the MacBook but never read by macOS; instead it is passed through to an Ubuntu VM created with `QEMU.` The Ubuntu system is configured with `cloud-init` to allow SSH access from the macOS host, which allows interactive access with the disk for mounting and transfering files.
+The only non-native tool necessary is `QEMU.` Note that macOS never mounts or interprets the encrypted filesystem; all `LUKS` and `ext4` handling happens inside the VM.

 ## Playbook